-The day of week and time of day for site observations were quasi-randomly assigned to sites in such a way that all days of the week and all daylight hours (7:00 am - 6:00 pm) had essentially equal probability of selection.
+The day of week and time of day for site observations were quasi-randomly assigned to sites in such a way that all days of the week and all daylight hours (7:00 am - 6:00 pm for the daytime survey and 9:00 pm - 5:00 am for the nighttime survey) had essentially equal probability of selection.
 The sites were observed using a clustering procedure.
 That is, sites that were located spatially adjacent to each other were considered to be a cluster.
 Within each cluster, a shortest route between all of the sites was decided (essentially a loop) and each site was numbered.
 An observer watched traffic at all sites in the cluster during a single day.
 The day in which the cluster was to be observed was randomly determined.
 After taking into consideration the time required to finish all sites before dark, a random starting time for the day was selected.
 In addition, a random number between one and the number of sites in the cluster was selected.
 This number determined the site within the cluster where the first observation would take place.
 The observer then visited sites following a clockwise or counter-clockwise loop.
 The direction of the loop was determined by the project manager prior to sending the observers into the field.
 Because of various scheduling limitations (e.g., observer availability, number of hours worked per week) certain days and/or times were selected that could not be observed.
 When this occurred, a new day and/or time was randomly selected until a usable one was found.
 The important issue about the randomization is that the day and time assignments for observations at the sites were not correlated with belt use at a site.
 This quasi-random method is random with respect to this issue.